Creating a Schedule

 There are a number of possible reasons why the scheduled task may not run:

 •Check to see what error message is returned from the Windows Task Scheduler.
-On Windows XP you can do this by Start > Control Panel > Scheduled Tasks.
-You can now see a list of all scheduled tasks on your PC.
-Scroll to the right and look at the Status column.
-This will contain the error message.
-On Windows Vista or newer you can do this by Start > All Programs > Accessories > System Tools > Task Scheduler.
+On Windows 10 you can do this by Start > Windows Administrative Tools > Task Scheduler.
 Expand the tree on the left so it is Task Scheduler (Local) > Task Scheduler Library > 2BrightSparks > SyncBack > [your username].

 •You must use your Windows login password.